Veronika Huta

 I would also suggest that you read some of my publications on ResearchGate to get a feel for the issues we focus on in our lab and how we address them.

 Looking at my departmental webpage, you may notice that I teach statistics.
 You do not have to love stats to be in my lab!
 I would like my students to become competent in statistics, but it doesn't have to be a major focus for you.
-In addition, we have recently begun to use mixed methods in most of the research in our lab - I believe that qualitative methods play an invaluable role in gaining insight.
+In addition, we have recently begun to use mixed methods in some of the research in our lab - I believe that qualitative methods play an invaluable role in gaining insight.

 Interviews